In this section

 The specialist team heading up our Auditory Processing Disorder Program is made up of an audiologist, speech-language pathologist and psychologist.
 Each professional helps determine where your child’s problem occurs along the path of sound traveling from the ear to the brain.
 Each of us a different role, and your child may not need to see every professional in our group.

 - Test to see if both ears are working together to process sounds

 - Test how the brain interprets sound when the sound is distorted, such as when background noise is present

 Speech-language pathologists determine whether children can:

 - Put sentences together to express thoughts and ideas (speaking and writing)

 What happens at a visit?

-Before your first visit, we will send you a case history form to complete and mail back to us.
+Before your first visit, we will send you an intake packet to complete and mail back to us.
+If interested in APD testing, please contact Rita Deflieze at 262-432-6616 to obtain an intake packet.
+Note: If you have not been seen at Children's Wisconsin before, you will need to contact Central Scheduling first at 414-607-5280 to register.
 We will also ask that you send any results from other evaluations and school information.
 Once we’ve received your paperwork, we will review it and make recommendations about which professionals your child should meet with in relation to our Auditory Processing Disorder Program.
 Someone from our office will call you to schedule testing with various professionals.

 After your first appointment, our team will meet again to discuss results and make recommendations for your child.
 After we’ve met, we will send you copies of the written reports from each professional your child met with.